 This mapping allows the identification of a list of major risks to which particular attention must therefore be paid.
-This mapping has been drawn up on the basis of consultations carried out with each of the Company's operating departments and support functions.
+This mapping was updated in June 2022 on the basis of consultations carried out with each of the Company's operating departments and support functions.
 The process was structured around the various business processes identified in its quality management system.
 The description of the risks, their consequences and the means of managing such risks have been identified in the mapping matrix and are ranked on the basis of frequency, impact, criticality and strategic importance.